Lydford rainfall

 This chart shows the total rainfall in each year.

-Rainfall by year
+rain by year

 Records (since June 2007):-

-Wettest month: September 2024 at 166.5mm, was January 2014 at 165.8mm.
+Wettest month: January 2026 at 169.5mm.
+Previous wettest were September 2024 at 166.5mm, and January 2014 at 165.8mm.

 Wettest day: 18 June 2020 at 62.5mm